-- Applications for each workshop are now being accepted.
+- Applications for 2019 workshops are now being accepted.

 - Application closing dates vary for each workshop, so please check the closing date of the workshop you are interested in.
-Applications generally close 6 weeks before commencement of each workshop.
-Students are notified 2-3 weeks before commencement of the workshop.
+Students are notified 2-3 weeks before workshop commencement.

-- Students may apply to participate in more than one workshop, provided they have support of their supervisor(s) to do so, being mindful of potential scheduling clashes (e.g.) the Bioinformatics and Ion Channel workshops will have some overlap in July.
+- Students may apply to participate in more than one workshop, provided they have support of their supervisor(s) to do so, being mindful of potential scheduling clashes.

 - Students receive a certificate of completion by successfully completing their workshop.